zearp/Nucintosh/.github/ISSUE_TEMPLATE/report-an-issue.md

 Please provide the follow information:

 - Steps to reproduce the issue -- this is crucial
-- macOS version and optimally build number
+- macOS version and optionally the build number
 - Any changes you made to the config and/or EFI other than serials/etc
 - Any logs related to the issue if applicable